Workflow Automation

 A UI element (User Interface Element) is a distinct, identifiable component of a software interface that an automation process can recognize, interact with, and manipulate during execution.
 For example, buttons, text boxes, hyperlinks, or images are UI elements.

-You can add these elements to the workflow and do actions(like clicking) on them.
+You can add these elements to the workflow and perform actions (like clicking) on them.

 To add UI elements to the workflow, click on the Add UI element button at the top right of the workflow editor window.